domschoen/d2spa/README.md

 open you browser with this url: http://localhost:9000/#task/query/entity/Project

 ## Features
-  - When save, if server return an error (field exceeding DB field size for example), it stays in edit mode and display error message
+  - At save, if server return an error (field exceeding DB field size for example), it stays in edit mode and display error message